 Upon meeting someone new, make sure you shake their hand and make eye contact.

-Practice talking without using filler words such as “like” or “um.”
+To answer phone calls more professionally, practice talking without using filler words such as “like” or “um".
 Filler words are a way to fill the silence between thoughts, replacing a single breath.
 They convey nerves and make it seem like you’re not confident in what you’re saying.

 This goes for written as well as verbal communication.
 Communicating professionally through email is just as important today.